Created on

 diagnose debug flow trace start 1000

-Note other protocol numbers can used as well for example OSPF(89).
+Note that other protocol numbers can be used as well, for example, OSPF(89).

 SSH Session 2:

-diagnose vpn tunnel list (or # diagnose vpn tunnel list name <phase2_tunnel_name> )
+diagnose vpn tunnel list (diagnose vpn tunnel list name <phase2_tunnel_name> )

 Note:

-If VDOMs is enabled, make sure it is not in the VDOM context and then execute the above command.
+If VDOMs are enabled, make sure not to be in the VDOM context, and then execute the command above.

-Make sure to collect packet capture and the logs mentioned above around the same and attach it to the Fortinet case updates.
+Make sure to collect packet capture and the logs mentioned above around the same time and attach them to the Fortinet case updates.

 diagnose debug crashlog read